NaveenHareendra/NaveenHareendra/README.md

 - 👋 Hi, I’m @NaveenHareendra
 - 👀 I’m interested in JAVA, Web-app,Android, C, C++ projects
-- 🌱 I’m currently an undergraduate
+- 🌱 I’m currently an undergraduate & a Release Engineer(DevOps) at hsenid Software International
 - 💞️ I’m looking to collaborate on projects
 - 📫 Reach me on Naveen.hareendra@yahoo.com or facebook-Naveen Warnakulasuriya.